-As in all previous measures, results from the 2023 survey indicated continued lower safety belt usage among occupants in pickup trucks (82.7%) when compared to other vehicle types (Figure 7).
-Occupants in sport utility vehicles (SUVs) were most likely to be belted (92.7%), followed by occupants in passenger cars (89.2%) and vans (89.1%).
-Usage increased all vehicle types from 2022 but increased most in pickup trucks to a five-year high (Figure 8).
+As in all previous measures, results from the 2024 survey indicated continued lower safety belt usage among occupants in pickup trucks (83.5%) when compared to other vehicle types (Figure 7).
+Occupants in sport utility vehicles (SUVs) were most likely to be belted (92.4%), followed by occupants in passenger cars (90.0%) and vans (89.6%).
+Usage increased for all but one vehicle type from 2023 (SUVs decreased 0.3 percentage points from 92.7%) but increased 0.8 percentage points in pickup trucks (from 82.7%) to a five-year high (Figure 8).
 Nonetheless, the usage gap between pickups and other vehicle types remains consistent over time.